-Total operating expenses increased \$5.8 million for the year ended December 31, 2021, compared to the prior year, primarily as a result of our acquisition of the Lowell brands and the associated marketing support and administrative infrastructure.
-Operating expenses increased as a percentage of sales from 42.3% in the year ended December 31, 2020, to 44.3% in the year ended December 31, 2021.
-Stock based compensation expense for the year ended December 31, 2021 decreased compared to the prior year by \$0.8 million.
-Operating expenses in 2022 are expected to be relatively flat year over year despite continuing investment in owned brand marketing and infrastructure expenditures in support of revenue increases, and operating expenses as a percentage of retail sales are expected to decline.
+Total operating expenses decreased \$8.5 million for the year ended December 31, 2022, compared to the prior year, primarily as a result of lower salaries and wage related expenses, a reduction in professional fees during the year, a reduction in slotting fees which are recognized as a sales discount in 2022 and an overall decline in travel and entertainment expenses incurred.
+Operating expenses decreased as a percentage of sales to 35.1% in the year ended December 31, 2022, from 44.3% in the year ended December 31, 2021.
+Stock based compensation expense for the year ended December 31, 2022 decreased compared to the prior year by \$0.8 million.
+Operating expenses in 2023 are expected to be relatively flat year over year as we maintain current headcount, marketing levels and infrastructure expenditures while pursuing revenue generating leads.